Finding the Best Time of Day to Meditate

 Of course its possible that you may not be able to find a few minutes in the afternoon, and this is a definite potential downside.
 We hold an afternoon meditation at our meditation center in Petaluma, and our students often share they have difficulty breaking up the day with meditation.
 When we come from a hectic morning and are returning to a hectic afternoon, the break of meditation may just be filled with thinking.
 Although this may be especially difficult for beginners, it’s actually something we can learn to work with.
 We can observe the thoughts and mental states, learning to respond with some patience and equanimity.

-Meditating at night is a popular choice, and many people find it to be the best time to meditate for themselves.
+Meditating at night is a popular choice, and many people find it to be most useful for themselves.
 Meditation can help us wind down, relax, and settle in at the end of our days.
 Many people listen to guided meditations to fall asleep, and find that meditation helps them fall and stay asleep.
 Sometimes, when the day is winding down, we can settle into practice more easily.
 We don’t have things to do at night, so the mind may be able to rest in the present time experience with more ease.
 Often, the evening is a period in which we have some available time to meditate.

 When you meditate at night, you may be met with a few things.
 First, the hindrance of sleepiness may arise.
 When you close your eyes and it is dark outside, the mind may think it is bedtime!
 Usually when you are silent with your eyes closed at night, you’re going to sleep.
 The brain associates these conditions with sleep, and may fall into a tired state with ease.
 The mind may also go over the day incessantly, and you may find yourself running over the experiences of the day.
 If this happens, it’s something to notice and work with, not push away or deny.